 All student organizations and clubs should request their room reservations with the Office of Student Leadership and Involvement.
 If you have any questions please contact the Student Leadership and Involvement office at 617.573.8320.

 The following form is for events sponsored by Suffolk University Departments and Offices ONLY.
 Faculty and Staff: please use this form to reserve a Function room in the Donahue Building and for Lobbies in Sawyer and Donahue to be used for displays and tabling only.
-If you would like to reserve a Classroom, please use this form.

 Off-campus vendors can use this form to request tabling in the Donahue and Sawyer Lobbies for a flat rate of $100 per day.

 |* Name/Title of Event:|

 |* End Time:|

 |* Access Time:|

 NOTE: Please indicate a minimum of 30 minutes for clean-up time if your event is catered